cameronaziz/interview/readme.md

 >       - In the `App` component, move the `cookieValueToBoolean` and `cookie.read` into a `useRef`, not using a `useEffect`.
 >    - **What to look for**
 >      - Is the candidate comfortable using `useRef`?
+>      - Does the candidate attempt to get the cookie outside of the component (this will fail as every user will get the same cookie)?
 > ### What to look for
 > This part of the exercise is to watch the candidate investigate problems and implement solutions.
 > - Does the candidate see the difference each time he refreshes?